-2022 2021

-£M £M
+2023 £M 2022 £M

-Opening net defined benefit asset 938 668
+Opening net defined benefit asset 992 938

-Net interest income 938 17 10
+Net interest income 50 17

-Administration expenses (5) (6)
+Administration expenses (6) (5)

-Contributions by employer 89 35
+Contributions by employer 34 89

-Actuarial (losses)/gains (47) 235
+Actuarial (losses)/gains (98) (47)

-Increase in obligations due to business combination (4)

-992 938
+972 992

-The Company expects to contribute £34 million to its defined benefit pension plan in the UK in 2023.
+The Company expects to contribute £16 million to its defined benefit pension plan in the UK in 2024, subject to quarterly reviews for the JLT section.

-If future life expectancy for all members were to increase by an additional year then this would increase the liabilities for FRS 102 purposes by about £104 million, 3.4%.
+If future life expectancy for all members were to increase by an additional year then this would increase the liabilities for FRS 102 purposes by about £104 million, 3.4% (2022: £104 million, 3.4%).
 A change in the life expectancy assumption at the year end balance sheet date also leads to an increase in the following year's interest cost charges to the profit and loss account.
-This would be partly mitigated by a longevity swap that covers most of the pensioner members and would create an asset gain if life expectancy increases by one year.
+This would be largely mitigated by a longevity swaps that cover most of the benefit obligations and would create an asset gain if life expectancy increases by one year.